The Long Sunset (film)

-The Long Sunset is a 1963 Australian TV movie based on a play by R.C.
+The Long Sunset is a 1963 Australian television film based on the 1955 play of the same name by R.C.
 Sheriff.
 It starred John Bell and was directed by Colin Dean It was recorded live.

 The play had been filmed by the BBC in 1958.

 Plot

 A Roman family during the last days of Roman Britain.
 Julian Severus lives near Canterbury when he hears the Romans are abandoning Britain.